The Ultimate Guide to Visiting Kona Coffee Farms with Kids on the Big Island

 100% Kona vs. Kona Blend

-This is the single most important distinction.
-By Hawaii state law, a product labeled "Kona Blend" only needs to contain 10% Kona coffee.
-The other 90% can be cheap beans from anywhere in the world.
-These blends are what you typically find in tourist shops and big-box grocery stores, and while they are less expensive, they bear little resemblance to actual Kona coffee.
+This is the single most important thing.
+By Hawaii state law a "Kona Blend" only needs to contain 10% Kona coffee.
+The other 90% is cheap beans from anywhere.
+These blends are what you find at ABC Stores and big-box groceries.
+They are not Kona coffee in any meaningful sense.

-When you buy from the farms directly, you are getting 100% Kona coffee, meaning every bean in the bag was grown in the Kona district.
-This is what you want.
-The label should clearly state "100% Kona Coffee" and ideally specify the farm or estate where it was grown.
+Buy from the farms directly and you get 100% Kona, every bean grown in district.
+The label should say "100% Kona Coffee" and ideally name the farm.

 Understanding Grades

-Extra Fancy - The largest beans with the fewest defects.
-These produce the most complex and nuanced cup.
+Extra Fancy - Largest beans, fewest defects.
+Most complex cup.

-Number 1 - Good quality beans that offer solid Kona character at a more accessible price.
+Number 1 - Solid Kona character, more accessible price.

-Prime - The lowest grade still sold as 100% Kona.
-These beans have more defects but are still genuine Kona coffee.
+Prime - Lowest grade still sold as 100% Kona.
+More defects but still genuine.

 Roast Dates and Freshness

-When buying from farms, always check the roast date.
-Coffee is best consumed within two to four weeks of roasting.
-One of the great advantages of buying directly from a Kona farm is that you are often getting beans roasted that same week, sometimes that same day.
-This freshness makes a dramatic difference in the cup compared to bags that have been sitting on a mainland store shelf for months.
+Always check the roast date.
+Coffee is best within two to four weeks of roasting.
+Buying directly at the farm often means beans roasted that week, sometimes that day.
+Huge difference in the cup compared to a bag that's been sitting on a Foodland shelf for months.

 Driving the Coffee Belt: The Mamalahoa Highway

-The heart of Kona coffee country follows Mamalahoa Highway, also known as Hawaii Belt Road or Route 11, as it winds along the slopes above the Kona coast.
-This is one of the most beautiful drives on the Big Island, and turning it into a full-day coffee belt adventure is one of our favorite family activities.
+The heart of Kona coffee country runs along Mamalahoa Highway (also Hawaii Belt Road or Route 11).
+It's one of the most beautiful drives on the Big Island and turning it into a coffee-belt day is one of our favorite family things.

 Planning Your Route

-Start in Kailua-Kona and head south on Mamalahoa Highway.
-The coffee belt runs roughly from Holualoa in the north to Captain Cook in the south, a stretch of about 20 miles that you could drive in 30 minutes but should plan to spend half a day or more exploring.
+Start in Kailua-Kona and head south.
+The belt runs from Holualoa in the north to Captain Cook in the south, about 20 miles.
+You could drive it in 30 minutes.
+Don't.
+Plan half a day or more.

 What to See Along the Way

-Pull over at the scenic overlooks above Kealakekua Bay, where you can sometimes spot spinner dolphins from the road.
-Stop at a roadside fruit stand for fresh lilikoi, apple bananas, or star fruit.
-And keep your eyes open for the nene, Hawaii's state bird, which occasionally wanders across the road in the most casual way imaginable.
+The road threads through tropical forest, past stone walls that once marked Hawaiian land divisions, through small towns with hand-painted fruit-stand signs.
+Pull over at the lookouts above Kealakekua Bay - you can sometimes spot spinner dolphins from the road.
+Stop for fresh lilikoi, apple bananas, or star fruit at the roadside stands.
+And keep an eye out for nene, Hawaii's state bird, which strolls across the road like it pays property tax.

 Combining Coffee Farms with Other Big Island Activities